Jack06WS/Blooket-Cheats-Experimental/README.md

 # Blooket-Cheats-Experimental
 Experimental Blooket Cheats, may not be safe for online use.
-These cheats should be only use in solo sessions.
+These cheats should be only used in solo sessions.

 # How to use these scripts?